 Hitler also had a deep hatred of Jewish people and used them as a scapegoat, blaming them for-among other things– the loss of WWI.
 He merged this anti-Semitism with his vision of an Aryan master race that he believed should rule the world.
 Hitler was a visionary who envisaged a ‘superman’ race and Empire to rival the Romans in strength, architecture, and might.

 Hitler’s plan to conquer land for Germany and eventually dominate Europe seemed to be coming to fruition as he steamrolled through Europe during the 1939 – 1945 Second World War, using the tactic of Blitzkrieg (lightning war), effectively a fore-runner of Donald Rumsfeld and George Bush’s ‘shock and awe’ tactics in Iraq.

 The Final Solution

 Hitler implemented what he called the “Final Solution”, which was a massively organized plan to extinguish the whole Jewish race, known now as the Holocaust.
 In 1933, he began limiting the civil rights of Jewish people in Germany and eventually began rounding up all the Jews in Germany and other parts of Europe and sending them to concentration camps.
 Approximately six million Jews along with six million others, such as gypsies, homosexuals, and the mentally ill and infirm, died in these concentration camps through starvation, execution, gassing, and other forms of organized murder.
+It is believed that the total victims of persecution killed during the Holocaust era was a further 11 million.
 Hitler’s reign ended when the Allies defeated the Germans in 1945 and marched through Germany, opening the concentration camps and freeing those who had survived.

 Auschwitz Concentration Camp